View Dyslexie font | View high contrast

 The overall objective for equity in higher education is to ensure that Australians from all groups in society have the opportunity to participate successfully in higher education.
 This will be achieved by changing the balance of the student population to reflect more closely the composition of the society as a whole.1

-Disability is a normal part of the human experience, with some form of disability affecting 17.7 per cent of the population, or approximately 4.4 million people in Australia.
-Yet students with disability continue to be disadvantaged in terms of their access to and participation in higher education in Australia. only 17% of students with disability aged 20 and over have a bachelor’s degree or higher compared with 35% of those without disability and people with disability are more likely to have attained a Certificate level qualification (27.1 per cent) than those without disability (20.6 per cent).2
+Disability is a normal part of the human experience, with some form of disability affecting 21.4 per cent of the population, or approximately 5.5 million people in Australia 2.
+Yet students with disability continue to be disadvantaged in terms of their access to, and participation in, higher education in Australia.
+Only 17.0% of students with disability aged 20 and over have a bachelor’s degree or higher compared with 35.0% of those without disability 3.
+As at Higher Education data dated from 2022, only 10.6 percent of domestic undergraduates with a disability are enrolled in Table A higher education institutions 4.

 The analysis below includes: